imemilyhuang/fbla-lively-website/README.md

-Code for Lively website, which acts as a hub for the Lively iOS app
+Lively is a mobile app created by Bubbly Studios, a software development business based in St. Louis, Missouri.

 Find the packages/tools we used to develop this app in the package-lock.json or look here for the main ones: https://fbla-lively-website.vercel.app/acknowledgments